microsoft/PowerApps-Samples/component-framework/CodeInterpreterControl/README.md

 1. Click **Save and publish** then **Back**
 1. Click the play button in the upper right corner.
 1. Select one of the **Active Example** records and observe code interpreter display either an interactive chart or document preview + download based on the **Model ID** chosen above.
+If you see the message *"Access denied.
+You don't have permission to use this model"*, you may be lacking [AI Builder capacity](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/code-interpreter?tabs=sdk#insufficient-capacity).

 ## Build this sample